 Interestingly, the nitrous oxide used during labor is different than what you get at the dentist.
 Dentistry uses a higher percentage of nitrous oxide to oxygen — 70% and 30% respectively — while birthplaces use a more balanced 50/50 split.
 Why does it matter?
 If you’ve had nitrous oxide at the dentist, rest assured that it won’t feel as strong if you use it while in labor.

 Many birthing parents like nitrous oxide because it’s less invasive than epidurals.
 It works quickly and wears off quickly, so if you don’t like it, it won’t last long.
 Nitrous oxide can be used during all stages of labor, so it can be helpful for situations like repairing a perineal tear after birth.

 Nitrous oxide has been proven to be one of the safest comfort measures during labor.
 It doesn’t affect the baby and studies have shown that it has no impact on APGAR scoring, which is a scale used to measure the baby’s condition right after birth.

 It’s important to note that nitrous oxide does not eliminate pain, it just softens it.
 It can make it easier to relax and work through labor, but can also give you a sense of fuzziness, drowsiness, or detachment.
 Nitrous oxide is also not available from all providers or at all birthplaces.

 3. Relaxation techniques

 Whether you decide to use medication or not during your birth, everyone can benefit from relaxation techniques.
-These exercises help manage labor using your mind and body, and are great to practice at home prior to labor.
+These exercises help manage labor using your mind and body and are great to practice at home before labor.